 BMP # Best Management Practice(s) Key Features Responsible Party(ies) Timing Monitoring and Reporting Requirements Regulating or Permitting Agency A publicly visible sign shall be posted with the telephone number and person to contact regarding dust complaints.
 This person shall respond and take corrective action within 24 hours.
 The telephone number of the local air district shall also be included and visible on the sign.
 All excavation, grading, and/or earth moving activities shall be suspended when average wind speeds exceed 25 mph.
-Visibly Dry Disturbed Soil Surface Areas: All visibly dry disturbed soil surface areas of operation shall be treated with a dust palliative agent and/or watered to minimize dust emissions.
+Visibly Dry Disturbed Soil Surface Areas: All visibly dry disturbed soil surface Areas: All visibly dry disturbed soil surface areas of operation shall be treated with a dust palliative agent and/or watered to minimize dust emissions.
 Paved Road Track out: Existing roads and streets adjacent to the Project where there are Project construction vehicles actively entering from unpaved roads, shall be cleaned at least once per day unless conditions warrant a greater frequency.
 Visibly Dry Disturbed Unpaved Roads: All visibly dry disturbed unpaved road surface areas of operation shall be watered to minimize dust emissions.
 Unpaved roads shall be treated with soil stabilizers or surfactants to reduce dust emissions.
-Unpaved roads.
-All visibly dry disturbed down at the end of the work shift to form a thin crust.
+On-site vehicles shall be limited to a speed of 15-20 miles per hour on unpaved roads.
+Haul roads shall be sprayed down at the end of the work shift to form a thin crust.
 This application of water shall be in addition to the minimum rate of application.
 Vehicles Entering/Exiting Construction Area and Employee Vehicles: Vehicles entering or exiting the construction area shall travel at a speed which minimizes dust emissions.
 Construction workers shall park in designated parking areas(s) to help reduce dust emissions.
-Soil pile surfaces shall be moistened if dust is being emitted from the pile(s).
-Adequately secured tarps, plastic, or other material may be required to furth the Authority and air district with jurisdiction over construction site(s).
+S the Authority and air district with jurisdiction over construction site(s).
 The air districts or other officials may conduct periodic site inspections to determine compliance.
 Nothing in this measure will supersede other air district or state rules or regulations.
 BMP-29 Minimization of Asphalt and Concrete Batching Odors and GHG Emission The Authority will ensure that its construction contractor(s) establishes a 1-mile buffer for onsite asphalt batch plant operations during construction To ensure that the temporary asphalt batch plants do not generate odors that adversely affect existing sensitive receptors, the Authority or its construction contractor(s) will locate onsite asphalt batch plants at least 1 mile from the nearest sensitive receptors.
 A 1-mile buffer is the screening distance established by TCAPCD.
 If asphalt is obtained from off-site commercial sources instead of on-site batch plants, this measure will not be required.
 Minimize the amount of cement in concrete by specifying higher levels of cementitious material alternatives, larger aggregate, longer final set times, or lower maximum strength where appropriate.
 AuthorityContractor(s) Prior to final design plans and bid documents.
 Prior to and during construction. • None • AQMDs /APCDs